Development Status of the KIPM Detector Consortium: Current Status

 \subsection{Pulse Shape and Lifetime}

-The resonator response in the time domain to phonon signals yields pulses not described by a single exponential fall-time constant but rather a two-component model comprising a prompt component and a delayed component, each with an independent exponential rise- and fall-time, as introduced in~\cite{Moore2012a} and given physical interpretation in~\cite{Temples2024}.
+The resonator response in the time domain to phonon signals yields pulses not described by a single exponential fall-time constant but rather a two-component model comprising a prompt component and a delayed component, each with an independent exponential rise- and fall-time, as introduced in~\cite{Moore2012a} and given physical interpretation in~\cite{Temples2024}, which proposes that at low temperatures the prompt(delayed) decay time represents the phonon(quasiparticle) lifetime and that these roles are reversed at high temperatures, with the crossover occurring at $\approx110$ mK.
 This pulse shape has been observed in multiple devices in different test facilities, and is believed to be a consequence of complex interplay between phonon and QP dynamics.

 Armed with this model, we revisit the interpretation of the pulsed-LED/fiber energy calibration described above.
 When the spot is located immediately opposite the resonator on the bottom face, the prompt component dominates the pulse amplitude because of the relatively large solid angle subtended by the inductor with respect to this deposition location: that part of the pulse is due to phonons that have undergone only a few reflections before reaching the inductor.
-The energy resolution and $\eta$ inferred for this deposition location is a combination of the values for the first "wave" of phonons and for the later, uniformly distributed component.
+The energy resolution and $\eta$ inferred for this deposition location is a combination of the values for the first ``wave" of phonons and for the later, uniformly distributed component.
 The latter component still has a role because of the OF construction, combining information on all time scales.
 Conversely, a similar calibration with the fiber positioned far from the resonator involves sensing primarily of the delayed component because now the inductor subtends a small solid angle at the energy deposition location and the phonons must undergo many reflections to reach the resonator.
 The energy resolution and $\eta$ thus obtained are effectively only for the delayed component, which is sensitive to phonon loss to mounting structures or other superconducting films where the prompt component was not.
 Phonons absorbed by the latter (with potentially higher $T_c$, \textit{e.g.}, Nb) can later be reemitted into the substrate via QP recombination and further contribute to the timescale of the delayed component (phonon recycling).